Affandi Museum: Overview

 The museum has around 250 of Affandi's paintings.
 The high air humidity and temperature are causing concerns about the condition of the paintings.
 The Affandi Foundation, which manages the museum, finds it difficult to manage the museum properly, due to a lack of funds and revenue.

 Before dying, Affandi spent a lot of time sitting around in his own museum, observing his paintings.
 He said once, “I want to die in simplicity without giving anyone unnecessary trouble, so I could go home to Him in peace.”

-After suffering a complication of illnesses, on Wednesday, the May 23, 1990, Affandi died.
+After suffering a complication of illnesses, on May 23, 1990, Affandi died.
 He is now buried in the museum complex, as he wished to always be surrounded by his family and his works.

 Activities

 The museum's activities studio, Gajah Wong Studio, holds painting classes for kids and adults.
 There are also workshops and painting demonstrations.

 Artworks

 Several Affandi paintings are permanently exhibited in the Affandi Museum: